 How to Control the DJI Goggles?

 To control your drone with the DJI Goggles you have a number of options.
-One being the innovative touchpad on the side of the headset which allows you to access key control features of the Mavic.
+One being the innovative touchpad on the side of the headset which allows you to access key control features of the drone you are flying.
 Another option is to use head tracking which allows you to control the movement of the drone by moving your head.
 It also allows you to control the camera with your head movements which is particularly useful for manual static tracking shots as the yaw will remain steady.

 Whilst head tracking mode can be a little bit strange to use at first we found it to be one of our favourite features of the goggles and we didn’t expect to like it as much as we did.

 The goggles themselves will provide you with up to 6 hours of battery life which is pretty impressive considering the display quality.

 Are the DJI Goggles Comfortable?

 We have already alluded to this but the simple answer is yes.
 The headband is not really what most of us would call a headband – it is solid and spreads the weight of the goggles around your head and the design seems to work perfectly once you get it adjusted for your own head shape.